Alfred Lennon: Birth of John Lennon and disappearance

 Julia discovered that she was pregnant in April 1940.
-John Winston Lennon was born at 6:30 pm on 9 October 1940, on the second-floor ward of Liverpool Maternity Hospital at Oxford Street, supposedly during a German air raid, although it has been confirmed that there was no air raid on this date.
-Alf first saw his son that November when he returned from working as a merchant seaman on troop transports during World War II.
+John Winston Lennon was born at 6:30 pm on 9 October 1940, on the second-floor ward of Liverpool Maternity Hospital at Oxford Street.
+Suppositions that this was during a German air raid have been disproven.
+Alfred first saw his son that November when he returned from working as a merchant seaman on troop transports during World War II.
 He sent regular pay cheques to Julia, who lived with her son at 9 Newcastle Road (the Stanley family's home).
 He occasionally returned to Liverpool, but did not stay long before being sent off on another ship.
 The cheques to Julia stopped in 1943 when he went absent without leave.
 Neither Julia nor the Merchant Navy knew of his whereabouts.
-Julia only found out because she stopped receiving her allowance money, and the Navy wrote to inform her that it was looking for him.
+Julia discovered his disappearance because she stopped receiving her allowance money, and the Navy wrote to inform her that it was looking for him.

-Alf later told his version of what happened while he was AWOL in 1943.
-He claimed that he had sailed from the United States to Bône, North Africa, but was arrested for stealing one bottle of beer from the ship, consequently serving nine days in a military prison.
+Alfred later told his version of what happened while he was AWOL in 1943.
+He claimed that he had sailed from the United States to Bône, North Africa, but was arrested for stealing one bottle of beer from the ship.
+He consequently served nine days in a military prison.
 After his release he became involved in various "shady deals", allegedly rescued from a criminal gang of Arabs.
 He eventually served on a troopship from North Africa to Italy before finally boarding a ship that was making its way to England in 1944.